-In many cases, students might not be aware of just how much time they spend online.
-But every little bit adds up!
-Use this tracker activity (on page 3) to help kids recognize and learn to regulate their screen time.
+In many cases, children might not be aware of how much time they spend online.
+Use this tracker activity (on page 3) to help kids be more mindful of their screen time.

-Digital law involves abiding by the guidelines of an organization you are a part of (like a school district or community) while using digital media.
+Digital law refers to following the guidelines of an organization you are a part of (like a school district or family) while using digital media.
 For elementary schools, this—along with digital etiquette—includes how to prevent and react to cyberbullying.

 Tip #15: Look Out for the Warning Signs

 The earlier you respond to cyberbullying in your class, the faster you can stop it.
-Keep an eye out for these warning signs set by the StopBullying organization to identify children who may be getting cyberbullied:
+Keep an eye out for these warning signs set by the StopBullying organization to identify children who may be a victim of cyberbullying:

-- Sudden increased or decreased use in technological devices
+- Sudden increased or decreased use of technological devices

 - Child starts to avoid social situations that they previously enjoyed

-- Student social media accounts are suddenly shut down or created
+- Student’s social media accounts are suddenly shut down or created

 - Child exhibits strong emotional responses to information on their digital device